- Alon Shaya

 As chef-owner of Chef & the Farmer in North Carolina, Howard was a locavore way before it was cool.
 But like Howard herself, her Southern dishes may start out local, but they succumb to wanderlust.

-For Zachary Golper, baking isn't just a job: it's a passion.
+For Zachary Golper, owner of the renowned Bien Cuit bakery in Brooklyn, baking isn't just a job: it's a passion.
 His unmatched knowledge and expert techniques result in bread that comes as close to perfection as flour, water, and yeast can get.